csbala/YouTube-Download/README.md

-# YouTube Downloader & Foundry VTT Playlist Generator (Simplified)
+# YouTube Downloader & Foundry VTT Playlist Generator (One-Command Workflow)

-A streamlined Python script to download audio from YouTube as `.webm` files and generate a playlist JSON for Foundry Virtual Tabletop (Foundry VTT), designed for a seamless workflow with minimal commands.
+A streamlined Python script to download audio from YouTube as `.webm` files and generate a playlist JSON for Foundry Virtual Tabletop (Foundry VTT), all in one command, with cleaned-up file names.

 ## Features

-- **YouTube Downloader**:

-  - Downloads audio as `.webm` files from YouTube URLs listed in `links.txt`.
+- Downloads audio as `.webm` files from YouTube URLs listed in `links.txt` directly to a specified folder.
-  - Requires a cookies file for authenticated downloads (e.g., age-restricted videos).
-  - Runs with a single command: `python downloader.py`.

-- **Foundry VTT Playlist Generator**:
+- Cleans file names by removing repetitive prefixes (e.g., "Scarlet Nexus Digital Soundtrack"), suffixes (e.g., "[EXTENDED]"), and other metadata for a polished look in Foundry VTT.
+- Automatically creates the specified folder if it doesn’t exist.
-  - Generates a JSON file for Foundry VTT playlists from a folder of `.webm` files.
+- Generates a JSON file for Foundry VTT playlists from the downloaded `.webm` files.
-  - Sets the playlist name to the folder name (e.g., "Honkai Impact 3rd OST").
+- Sets the playlist name to the folder name (e.g., "apple").
-  - Uses the full file name as the track name (e.g., "Honkai Impact 3rd OST： Ace [EXTENDED]..webm").
+- Uses the cleaned file name as the track name (e.g., "A freezie").
-  - Constructs relative paths compatible with Foundry VTT (e.g., `Music_Import/Honkai Impact 3rd OST/...`).
+- Constructs relative paths compatible with Foundry VTT (e.g., `Music_Import/apple/...`).
-  - Runs with a simple command: `python downloader.py --generate "path/to/folder"`.
+- Runs with a single command: `python downloader.py --generate "path/to/folder"`.

 ## Prerequisites